-Community areas such as puzzle corner, reading nooks and the prayer space can be used at playtime.
-Children will record when they are in this are by writing their name on the sheet provided.
-The sensory room may only be used by one child and only if directed by an adult.
-The child should be escorted there by a member of staff to ensure it is not already occupied.
+Community areas such as 'Boggle', reading nooks, the prayer space and the spirituality area can be used at playtime.
+The sensory room may also be used by children who require a space to calm down and reflect.

 Children may not bring balls or equipment from home for use at playtimes but may use those supplied by the school.
 Footballs should be lightweight and only be used on the designated areas of the playground or field.
 In poor weather staff on duty will decide if football is appropriate.
 The top of the playground is a 'football free zone' although invasion games such as netball/basketball may be played.
 Any misuse of playground equipment will lead to confiscation.